loicdescotte/loicdescotte.github.io/_posts/2016-09-21-hamsters-new-features.md

 fromCatchable(compute(0), (t: Throwable) => t.getClass.getSimpleName) //KO("ArithmeticException")
 ```

-To see how to use the OK/KO monad, see the [Readme file](https://github.com/scala-hamsters/hamsters/blob/master/README.md).
+To see how to use the OK/KO monad and Validation helpers, see the [Readme file](https://github.com/scala-hamsters/hamsters/blob/master/README.md).

 Another new feature allows to ask for a specifc type and retrieve an option on an Union type :